Gemma O'Doherty: Opinions

 O'Doherty holds conspiracy theorist views.
-As a journalist, she won awards for medical reporting.
+As a journalist, she won an award for medical reporting.
 However, she has since claimed that there is a link between water fluoridation and cancer, and alleged that the HPV vaccine is both untested and dangerous.

 In September 2018, during the presidential election campaign, O'Doherty drew criticism for her claim, described as conspiratorial, that the state colluded in the murder of journalist Veronica Guerin.
-The Irish political satire magazine, The Phoenix, called O'Doherty's claim a "credibility destroying move", and said "that ludicrous assertion helped to scupper her bid for a presidential nomination".
+The Irish political satire magazine The Phoenix called O'Doherty's claim a "credibility destroying move", and said "that ludicrous assertion helped to scupper her bid for a presidential nomination".

 O'Doherty is associated with anti-immigration views, which she defends saying: "Because I have always stood up for the poor; I see the inequality.
 That's my academic background," she said.
 "That's why I'm against mass immigration, mass uncontrolled immigration as opposed to controlled immigration."

 In March 2019, O'Doherty tweeted that the Christchurch mosque shootings in New Zealand had the hallmarks of a "false flag" operation to incite fresh Islamic State attacks.
 The tweet led to two of the four Laois councillors who endorsed her 2018 presidential nomination to rescind their support.